rblack42/sphinxcontrib-pylit/rst/source/index.rst

 command-line interface for manipulating the code documented in |RST| files.
 This section contains auto-generated documentation produced by the Sphinx_ **autodoc** tools.
 Notes found here should help in navigating the source code.
-To understand the overall design of this software refer to :ref:`development`.
+To understand the overall design of this software refer to :ref:`develop`.

 The PyLiT API
 -------------